How to Get an Iran IP Address in 2024 (4 Easy Steps)

 What Is the Iran IP Address Range?

-For example, the IP address block 2.144.0.0 to 2.147.255.255 is assigned to the Iran Cell Service and Communication Company.
-And the Iran IP block from 5.78.0.0 to 5.78.255.255 is assigned to Pars Online PJS.
+For example, the IP block 2.144.0.0 to 2.147.255.255 is for the Iran Cell Service and Communication Company.
+The block from 5.78.0.0 to 5.78.255.255 is for Pars Online PJS.

 Why Don’t Many VPNs Offer Iran IPs?